Every traveler/blogger that has travels to Asia has more then enough to show on Thailand.

 Diving at the #1 spot in the World : Sipadan

-Are you curious about other travels around Asia?
+Are you curious about my other travels?
 Check these out!!

 Walking the Canopy in the Taman Negara – Malaysia